Two Philadelphia ShopRites Reopen After Being Ransacked By Looters Last Week

 PHILADELPHIA (CBS) — Two ShopRite grocery stores in Philadelphia have reopened after being looted last week.
 One reopened on Sunday and the other reopened on Friday.

-A week after being looted, the ShopRite of Parkside, on the 1500 block of N. 52 Street in West Philadelphia, hosted a soft re-launch at 7 a.m.
+A week after being looted, the ShopRite of Parkside, on the 1500 block of North 52nd Street in West Philadelphia, hosted a soft relaunch at 7 a.m.

 But, Eyewitness News found it was an incredible scene.
-The National Guard has been stationed in the parking lot, very few people were going in an out.
+The National Guard has been stationed in the parking lot, very few people were going in and out.

 Download The New And Improved CBS Philly App!